-Number Sold - Report all animals and poultry sold or removed from this place if the animals were located on the place 30 days or more and were so removed from this place in 1982, without regard to ownership or who shared in the receipts.
+Number Sold - Report all animals and poultry sold or removed from this place if the animals were located on the place 30 days or more and were sold place if the animals were located on the place 30 days or more and were or removed from this place in 1982, without regard to ownership or who shared in the receipts.
 Include animals sold for a landlord or given to a landlord or others in trade or in payment for goods or services.
 Do NOT report number sold for any livestock or poultry kept on another place.